-This spring, the Institute launches its Holding Space Support Group program with three groups focusing on the following:
+This spring, the Institute launches its Holding Space Support Group program with a support group focusing on Thresholds/Life Changes.

 The Institute welcomes people of all gender identities, cultures, racial groups, socio-economic experiences, family structures, sexual orientations, and parenting experiences.

 Each Holding Space Support Group is 6-weeks in length.
 Participants gather for 2-hour sessions each week.
 All of the following groups will be led in English.
 Support groups led in Spanish are forthcoming.

 All groups meet online ~ Zoom link provided upon registration.